-- 3.8.2.18 The release of sediment bound contaminant from construction activities disturbing the sediment could lead to an increased contaminant bioavailability with the potential for ecotoxicological effects. - 3.8.2.19 The potential sensitivity of the MW&SQ receptors will be the same as outlined for the Proposed Development (Offshore) alone during the construction phase (Table 3-19).
+- 3.8.2.18 The release of sediment bound contaminant from construction activities disturbing the sediment could lead to an increased contaminant bioavailability with the potential for ecotoxicological effects. - 3.8.2.19 The potential sensitivity of the MW&SQ receptors will be the same as outlined in Table 3-19.
 In summary, the sensitivity of the wider marine environment is rated as negligible.
-The sensitivity of designated coastal and transitional waters is rated as low.
-The sensitivity of designated BWs is rated as negligible.
+The sensitivity of designated coastal and transitional waters are rated as low.
+The sensitivity of designated BWs are rated as negligible.